 A table showing the symbols I used to help organize the leading concepts.
 This is a “mathesis” or “pasigraphy”; Joyce, for example, did something like this in Finnegans Wake.
 It helps to manage unwieldy ideas.

-A full description of the themes in each of the five books.
-Click on “Book 3” to go the pages on Weak in Comparison to Dreams.
-This document also has a list of characters, maps, photos of the places in the novel, photos of the books that went into the novel, and some pages on ideas and theory.
+This is a long document with full description of the themes in each of the five books.
+It includes maps, photos of the places in the novel, and photos of the books that went into the novel.
+The document is easier to read here.

 A chart of the relation between the story and the way it’s told (narration versus fabula).

-A more detailed look at the contents of all five volumes.
+A more detailed spreadsheet of the contents of the five books.
 I use this to keep track of references to characters, composers, places, and events.

 A set of tables I made to estimate how many hours, days, and years I’ve worked, and how many hours I’ve spent, on average, on each page.
-I think a number of writers exaggerate the total number of hours that they spend writing.
-Even after fifteen years I estimate the total hours I’ve spent at less than 12,000.
+These tables also have current word counts for all five novels.